 Even in more recent times, redheads were considered behavioural outliers - more temperamental and libidinous than 'normal-haired' people.
 A 19th-century survey 'proved' that 48% of so-called 'criminal women' (i.e. prostitutes) had red hair, to name but one now discredited example.

 That is not to say there aren't any demonstrable peculiarities about redheads.
 While the average adult has 120,000 hairs on their head, redheads only have about 90,000.
 Strangely enough, redheads have a different sensitivity to pain than non-gingers: they are more sensitive to thermal pain (heat and cold), but less sensitive to certain other sources of pain (including electrical current).
 They also require a dose of anaesthetic up to 20% higher than others.
-And apparently, bees sting redheads more than non-redheads - a fact oft repeated but not corroborated anywhere.
+And according to some sources, bees sting redheads more than non-redheads - a claim oft repeated but not corroborated anywhere.

 So why does red hair even exist?
 Some scientist speculate that ginger hair (and the often accompanying lighter skin) evolved in dimly sunlit northern regions in order to enhance the body's heat retention and vitamin D production.
 But other scientists prefer to think of gingers as the result of 'genetic drift': red hair (and lighter skin) occurs in sunnier climes as well, but the reduced tolerance to UV rays means that gingers are less likely to survive and thrive there.